Centura - St. Elizabeth Hospital

 Josh has additionally held leadership roles with Porter Adventist Hospital and Pikes Peak Hospice and Palliative Care.
 He received a Master’s of Organizational Leadership from the University of Oklahoma and a Bachelor’s of Business Administration from Tarleton State University.

-Rob has experience with both the Centura system and our rural partners and is an invaluable resource to St. Elizabeth Hospital's provider and clinical teams.
+Rob has experience with both the CommonSpirit system and our rural partners and is an invaluable resource to St. Elizabeth Hospital's provider and clinical teams.
 Rob earned his Bachelor of Science in Biology from The College of William and Mary and his Doctor of Medicine from the Medical College of Virginia.

 John Swanhorst serves as the Chief Nursing Officer for St. Elizabeth Hospital.
 John, who is on a mission to always have fun, build relationships, and see the best in everyone around him, joined St. Elizabeth in August 2022.